September 12, 2012: Apple introduces the iPhone 5, with a super-slim form factor that makes it the thinnest smartphone

 The iPhone 5 boasted a stunning new 4-inch Retina display and a powerhouse processor, the Apple-designed A6 chip.
 At the time, it was the slenderest smartphone ever.
-Its 7.6mm anodized aluminum body was 18 percent thinner and 20 percent lighter than its predecessor.
+Its 7.6mm anodized aluminum body measured 18 percent thinner and 20 percent lighter than its predecessor.

-The iPhone 5 came packaged with new EarPods, which marked a notable step up from Apple’s previous earbuds.
+The iPhone 5 also came packaged with new EarPods, which marked a notable step up from Apple’s previous earbuds.

 Criticism at iPhone 5 launch

-The iPhone 5 didn’t escape controversy, however.
+The iPhone 5 did not escape controversy, however.
 On the hardware front, Apple faced criticism for its decision to replace the old 30-pin iPhone connector with a new Lightning connector that was smaller, smarter and more durable than its predecessor.
 Apple produced a Lightning adapter that let users connect to the old-style port.
-However, the dongle didn’t come packaged with the new phone.
+However, the dongle didn’t come with the new phone.

 On the software front, the biggest bad memory about the iPhone 5 is the debut of Apple Maps, which arrived with the new iOS 6 operating system.
 One of the most notorious botches in Apple history, Maps’ problems ranged from depicting horribly warped landscapes to directing folks visiting the airport in Fairbanks, Alaska, to drive across one of the taxiways.

 Today Apple’s mapping service is vastly improved.
 But at the time, Apple Maps’ shortcomings dominated news reports about the iPhone 5 launch.

 Apple’s first post-Steve Jobs iPhone

 It followed the iPhone 4s, which, rightly or wrongly, drew criticism from some quarters for demonstrating that perhaps innovation was beginning to stall at Apple.
-(Cook was CEO when the iPhone 4s was released, but he only took over as CEO a few weeks before its public debut.)
+(Cook was CEO when the iPhone 4s was released, but he only took over a few weeks before its public debut.)

-In the end, the iPhone 5 proved an enormous commercial success, selling out around 20 times faster than the preceding iPhone 4 and iPhone 4s models.
+In the end, the iPhone 5 proved an enormous commercial success, selling out around 20 times faster than the preceding iPhone 4 and iPhone 4s.
 AT&T called the iPhone 5 the fastest-selling iPhone the company ever offered.

 Did you own an iPhone 5?
 If so, what are your memories of Apple’s 2012 iPhone?
 Leave your comments below.